 We do this by concentrating on the water from the source all the way to the tap.
-To help ensure the safety of citizens using private wells, the branch responds to individual private well complaints.
-The branch performs monitoring of ambient groundwaters and assists with the implementation of the State’s Groundwater Standards to protect our groundwater resources.
-The Drinking Water Branch consists of the following sections: Compliance, Inspection, Groundwater, and finally Capacity Development, Operator Certification, & Permits.
+The Drinking Water Branch consists of the following sections: Compliance, Inspection, Groundwater, Capacity Development & Operator Certification, and Permits.

 The Compliance Section is responsible for updating and maintaining inventory information as well as implementing Safe Drinking Water Act (SDWA) rules and regulations applicable to approximately 4,043 active Public Water Systems (PWS).
 These water systems can be small restaurants and office buildings with their own wells or large utilities providing water to entire cities.
-Staff utilize the Safe Drinking Water Information System (SDWIS)/State to update, manage, and evaluate the rules and regulations in order to determine compliance with a system’s monitoring and reporting requirements.
+Staff utilize the Safe Drinking Water Information System (SDWIS)/State to update, manage, and evaluate the rules and regulations to determine compliance with a system’s monitoring and reporting requirements.
 Water systems and the public can utilize our NEW Drinking Water Viewer to view monitoring/sampling schedules, drinking water sample results, and other information about their public water systems.
 Instructions for Navigating the NEW Drinking Water Viewer [PDF]

 The Permit Section has an overall mission of protecting the quality of drinking water supplies and distribution systems through the review of designs for public water system construction projects, issuance of construction permits and implementation of Indiana’s Cross Connection Control and Backflow Prevention program.

-- U.S. EPA Homeland Security Research Webinar-COVID19 Long-lasting Disinfectants
+- U.S. EPA Homeland Security Research Webinar - COVID19 Long-lasting Disinfectants [YouTube]

 - IDEM Guidance for Flushing Water Systems [PDF]

 - The Revised Total Coliform Rule (RTCR) became effective on April 1st, 2016, for all Public Water Supplies in the state.
 Follow the link to learn more about the RCTR including monitoring and follow-up requirements for drinking water systems.

 - Updated IDEM Boil Water Procedure [PDF]